brianssparetime/blog/content/posts/pentax-q-review/index.md

 ---

-<nuxt-link to="pentax-q-review">Here</nuxt-link> are some photos I took - both with Q lenses, and others with vintage 8mm film lenses (the difference is clear).
+[Here](/posts/pentax-q-photos) are some photos I took - both with Q lenses, and others with vintage 8mm film lenses (the difference is clear).

 <img src="DSC00359.jpg" alt="bar">